Explore the Splendor of one of America's Most Magnificent Theatres!

 ORGAN TOURS: Saturday public tours include an organ presentation at one of the two Wurlitzer organs located in the theatre.
 Guest organists include Jack Jenkins, Jack Moelmann, Ed Plitt and Dave Stephens.

-PRICES: Tuesday and Thursday tours are $5 for everyone.
-The Saturday tour, which includes an organ presentation, is $10 for adults, $8 for seniors and $5 for students and children.
+PRICES: Tuesday and Thursday tours are $8 for adults, $6 for seniors, students and children.
+The Saturday tour, which includes an organ presentation, is $10 for adults, $9 for seniors and $7 for students and children.
 (Fox Tours are recomended for children 10 and up.)
 No reservations are needed for groups of less than 20.

 PRIVATE TOURS: Private tours for groups of 20 or more can be arranged by contacting our Tour Department at firstname.lastname@example.org or at 314.657.5068.

 PARKING: Free parking is available for Fox Tours.
 The parking attendant in the lot behind the Fox on Washington Avenue will direct you to the appropriate parking location.